-Equity represents the net assets owned by the owners (the shareholders).
+Equity represents the net assets owned by the owners (the stockholders).
 Net assets are assets minus liabilities.
 For example, in Big Dog's January 31 balance sheet, net assets are \$12,000, calculated as total assets of \$19,100 minus total liabilities of \$7,100.
-This means that although there are \$19,100 of assets, only \$12,000 are owned by the shareholders and the balance, \$7,100, are financed by debt.
+This means that although there are \$19,100 of assets, only \$12,000 are owned by the stockholders and the balance, \$7,100, are financed by debt.
 Notice that net assets and total equity are the same value; both are \$12,000.
-Equity consists of share capital and retained earnings.
-Share capital represents how much the shareholders have invested in the business.
-Retained earnings is the sum of all net incomes earned by a corporation over its life, less any dividends distributed to shareholders.
+Equity consists of common stock and retained earnings.
+Common stock represents how much the stockholders have invested in the business.
+Retained earnings is the sum of all net incomes earned by a corporation over its life, less any dividends distributed to stockholders.

 In summary, the balance sheet is represented by the equation: Assets = Liabilities + Equity.
 Assets are the investments held by a business.
 The liabilities and equity explain how the assets have been financed, or funded.
 Assets can be financed through liabilities, also known as debt, or equity.
-Equity represents amounts that are owned by the owners, the shareholders, and consists of share capital and retained earnings.
-Investments made by shareholders, namely share capital, are used to finance assets and/or pay down liabilities.
+Equity represents amounts that are owned by the owners, the stockholders, and consists of common stock and retained earnings.
+Investments made by stockholders, namely common stock, are used to finance assets and/or pay down liabilities.
 Additionally, retained earnings, comprised of net income less any dividends, also represent a source of financing.